Ensembl/ensembl-dauphin-style-compiler/peregrine-data/src/allotment/style/leafstyle.md

 `ContainerStyle` -- the set of properties which configure containers themselves.

-`LeafStyle` -- this is the ultimate style of a shape, so it may be a surprise to see it here, early in the building process, before Floating and Anchoring.
-The secret is thatthe LeafStyle is generated at this stage and hidden inside those objects until the rest of their contents are not needed and the LeafStyle is revealed!
+`LeafStyle` -- this is the style of a leaf, combining InheritableStyle and Uninheritable style.